Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 print(x.get[0, Coord]().x) # => 5
 ```

-The `@register_passable("trivial")` decorator is a variant of @register_passable for trivial types like like Int, Float, and SIMD.
+The `@register_passable("trivial")` decorator is a variant of @register_passable for trivial types like Int, Float, and SIMD.
-Trivial means: it is always pass by copy/value.
+Trivial means: it is always passed by copy/value.
 Examples of trivial types:
 * Arithmetic types such as Int, Bool, Float64 etc.
 * Pointers (the address value is trivial, not the data being pointed to)